cityssm/awesome-open-city-gov-apps/readme.md

 The Legal Department provides a broad range of legal, technical and reference services to all branches of the City's operations.

 - [PDF Flattener](https://github.com/cityssm/pdfFlattener) - Secures PDF documents by making floating redactions and form entries permanent.

+## Planning

+- [Streetmix](https://streetmix.net) - A collaborative process for communities and city planners to improve public spaces.

 ## Related Links